 The unit contains one or two plenum supply fans located on the end of the unit opposite the outdoor air intake and may optionally have a relief air blower which is referred to as an exhaust blower in this document.
 Efficient fan performance can be maintained by having the correct offset.

-Offset: Proper offset, or overlap, is adjusted by loosening the wheel hub from the shaft and moving the wheel to the desired position along the shaft.
-The transition between the inlet cone and the wheel should be as shown: there is a smooth feel to the profile when moving one component to the other.
+to the desired position along the shaft.
+The transition between the inlet cone and the wheel should be as shown: there is Wheel a smooth feel to the Offset profile when moving one component to the other.